- slide 1 of 6

 Students can let their scratch art ideas come to life in this lesson.

-Students will need a simple drawing of a flower or object which they can find on the Internet.
-They will be able to trace the drawing onto the special scratch art paper and soon will be able to create a nice etching.
-You can create your own scratch art paper using wax crayons and black paint, or markers and black wax crayons.
-However, it is hard to find silver markers or crayons so this scratcboard paper usually has to be purchased.
+Students will need a simple drawing of a flower or object that they can find on the Internet.
+They will trace the drawing onto the special paper and create a nice etching.
+You can create your own scratch art paper using wax crayons and black paint or markers and black wax crayons.
+However, it can be difficult to find silver markers or crayons, so you may prefer to purchase scratchboard paper.

 Print out several line drawings or coloring pictures for students to trace depending upon grade level.
 Use a simple flower such as a tulip or a single rose for an elegant effect.